 You can integrate SQL statements in the custom configuration package.
 The SQL statements are run before or after a data import.
 For example, after a schema extension has been transported a SQL statement may be required for filling initial data in the new columns.

-NOTE: To create transport packages with SQL statements, the user needs the Enables integration of SQL statements in a transport file (Transport_SQL) program function.
+NOTE: To create transport packages with SQL statements, users need the Enables integration of SQL statements in a transport file (Transport\SQL) program function.

 To run SQL statements within a transport package